 The Curiosity Manifold always accepts open submissions on any philosophically oriented topic.

-The Curiosity Manifold is currently seeking submissions for the final quarter of 2019 on the following topics:
+The Curiosity Manifold is currently seeking submissions for the first quarter of 2020 on the following topics:

 - Identity – who am I?
 Who are you?

 - Religion and Spirituality

 - The nature of reality – why are we here?
 Is any of this real?